Faculty Awards and Fellowships

 University Professorships are awarded for sustained excellence in teaching, professional development and service.
 A minimum of 10 years of service is required for consideration for a first review; and at least eight years must have elapsed since a first award before a second award may be offered.
 Anne Harris, Professor of Art and Art History, is the recipient for 2014-2018.

 Carolyn T. Jones Summer Stipend

 This award is given to a project for curricular development.
-Angela Flury, Associate Professor of English, was presented the award for Summer 2016.
+Lydia Marshall, Assistant Professor of Anthropology, was presented the award for Summer 2017.